NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 But before we can really talk about integers, decimal numbers, or text, we need to understand a little more about types themselves.

 ## The Naming of Things
 The first type I'm going to make is something that mathematicians call a Σ type or sum type.
 What it really is is a list of options; an _enumeration_ of possible values, or, in many programming languages, an `enum`.
-Each option has its own type, and the enumeration of thes options creates a new type.
+Each option has its own type, and the enumeration of these options creates a new type.

 Here's a type that may be familiar to you: a Boolean value.
 It can be either True, or False.
 Nothing else.
 Here's how we would write that down in a programming language (Rust, in this case):